-Irwin started golfing at age 4 and first broke 70 at age 14.
+Irwin started golfing at age four and first broke 70 at age 14.
 He attended the University of Colorado, where he won the 1967 NCAA Championship.
-But Irwin was also a terrific football player, named All-Big Eight as a defensive back in two seasons.
+But Irwin was also a terrific football player, named All-Big Eight Conference as a defensive back in two seasons.
 He was also an Academic All-American.

 Irwin turned pro in 1968 and got his first PGA Tour win in 1971.
 In addition to his three U.S. Open wins - he also won in 1979 - Irwin twice won the World Match Play Championship.
-He also compiled a great 13-5-2 record in five Ryder Cup appearances.
+He also compiled a terrific 13-5-2 record in five Ryder Cup appearances.